Vimalraj-Vijay/Flutter-Shopping-app/.github/pull_request_template.md

 - [ ] Bug fix (non-breaking change which fixes an issue)
 - [ ] New feature (non-breaking change which adds functionality)
 - [ ] Breaking change (fix or feature that would cause existing functionality to not work as expected)
+- [ ] Code improvement (change which improves the code quality cause existing functionality to work as expected)
 - [ ] This change requires a documentation update
 - [ ] Unit test added to improve coverage
 - [ ] Other ()